bbglab/oncodrivefml/docs/source/workflow.rst

   -c, --configuration CONFIG_FILE
                                   Configuration file.
 Default to
                                   'oncodrivefml_v2.conf' in the current folder if
-                                  exists or to ~/.bbglab/oncodrivefml_v2.conf if
+                                  exists or to ~/.config/bbglab/oncodrivefml_v2.conf if
                                   not.
   --samples-blacklist SAMPLES_BLACKLIST
                                   Remove these samples when loading the input file.
-  --no-indels                     Discard indels in your analysis --generate-pickle               Run OncodriveFML to generate pickle files
+  --signature SIGNATURE           File with the signatures to use

-                                  that could speed up future executions and exit.
+                                  See :ref:`details about the command line interface <inside cli>` to find more information about this option.

-  --debug                         Show more progress details --version                       Show the version and exit.
+  --no-indels                     Discard indels in your analysis --debug                         Show more progress details --version                       Show the version and exit.
   -h, --help                      Show this message and exit.